aardaakpinar/aether/README.md

 # Aether Bot

-A powerful moderation and role management bot built for the Fluxer Discord platform.
+A powerful moderation and role management bot built for the Fluxer platform.

 ## Features